What Is a Beit Din? The Jewish Rabbinical Court

 - Voluntary jurisdiction — Unlike a civil court, a beit din cannot compel anyone to appear.
 Its authority comes from communal consent and religious obligation, not state power.

-- Complementary, not competing — For divorce, both a civil court and a beit din are needed.
+- Complementary, not competing — For a couple to be fully divorced in the eyes of both Jewish law and the state, they generally need both a get from a beit din and a civil divorce decree — each handles a different dimension, and one does not substitute for the other.
 For criminal matters, the beit din has no jurisdiction — those go to secular courts exclusively.

 For Professionals